Supporting Local Charities Where Children Need Help Most | Download a PDF About Bridge the Gap Project

 Educator capacity improved alongside student outcomes, with reduced student-teacher ratios and 84% of teachers reporting positive feedback on the tools and approach.

-This pilot serves as a proof of concept for how structured tools, teacher training, and targeted support can strengthen early learning environments—and lays the foundation for scaling this work to reach more children.
+This pilot serves as a proof of concept for how structured tools, teacher training, and targeted support can strengthen early learning environments and lays the foundation for scaling this work to reach as many children as possible.

 Democratic Republic of Congo (2026): Pilot in Development